pforret/blog.splashing/_topic/sport/wrestling.md

 ---
 # Sport: wrestling

-Wrestling is a sport of physical engagement between two unarmed persons, in which each wrestler  strives to obtain a position of advantage over their opponent.
-Wrestling involves different grappling-type techniques such as clinch fighting, throws and  takedowns, joint locks, pins and other grappling holds.
-Many different wrestling techniques have been incorporated into martial arts, combat sports and  military systems.
-The sport can either be genuinely competitive or sportive entertainment .
+Wrestling is a martial art and combat sport that involves grappling with an opponent and striving  to obtain a position of advantage through different throws or techniques, within a given ruleset.
+Wrestling involves different grappling-type techniques such as clinch fighting, throws and  takedowns, joint locks, pins, and other grappling holds.
+Many different wrestling techniques have been incorporated into martial arts, combat sports, and  military systems.
+Wrestling is genuine competition; professional wrestling is athletic theatre.

 ## Unsplash photos